onnx/onnx-mlir/docs/ConstPropagationPass.md

 practice model, the number of intermediate DenseElementsAttrs will increase quickly, which lead to a large memory footprint during compilation.

-To avoid creating too many DenseElementsAttrs for intermediate ONNXConstant ops during `--constprop-onnx`, we design a mechanism that dynamically allocates and deallocates buffers for intermediate ONNXConstantOps and only creates DenseElementsAttr for the final results of constant propagation.
+To avoid creating too many DenseElementsAttrs for intermediate ONNXConstantOps during `--constprop-onnx`, we design a mechanism that dynamically allocates and deallocates buffers for intermediate ONNXConstantOps and only creates DenseElementsAttr for the final results of constant propagation.